-We will soon be starting on a new production to commemorate the 200th anniversary of the PETERLOO MASSACRE
+Our new production commemorates the 200th anniversary of the PETERLOO MASSACRE

 “Peterloo- the past lives in the present”

 A weaver who fought at Waterloo for The Duke of Wellington returned to find his wages had been cut from 21 shillings to 12 shillings a week.
 Working families were starving due to a political elite which placed profit above people.
 Parliament voted Wellington a £400,000 thank you for defeating Napoleon.